artyom-beilis/skyhopper/README.md

 - On some iPad versions (iOS 12.5) the star/target selection does not work

-## Reporting Bug and Getting Support
+## Reporting Bugs and Getting Support

 - Best way to report bugs is on github project: <https://github.com/artyom-beilis/skyhopper>
 - Also the author of the program (Artyom Beilis) is frequent visitor of [Cloudy Nights](https://www.cloudynights.com/index/) forum so you can get help there.
 Make mention the application name correctly "AstroHopper".